Curtis LeMay: Vietnam War

 LeMay subsequently rejected misquotes of the famous "Stone Age" quote.
 Later, in a Washington Post interview LeMay said that "I never said we should bomb them back to the Stone Age.
 I said we had the capability to do it.
 I want to save lives on both sides".
 Etymologyst Barry Popik cites multiple sources (including interviews with LeMay) for various versions of both quotes from LeMay.
 Nevertheless, the "should" quote remained part of the LeMay legend, and remains widely attributed to him ever after.

 Some military historians have argued that LeMay's theories were eventually proven correct.
-Near the war's end in December 1972, President Richard Nixon ordered Operation Linebacker II, a high-intensity Air Force, Navy, and Marine Corps aerial bombing campaign, which included hundreds of B-52 bombers that struck previously untouched North Vietnamese strategic targets, including heavy populated areas in Hanoi and Haiphong.
+Near the war's end in December 1972, President Richard Nixon ordered Operation Linebacker II, a high-intensity Air Force, Navy, and Marine Corps aerial bombing campaign, which included hundreds of B-52 bombers that struck previously untouched North Vietnamese strategic targets, including heavily populated areas in Hanoi and Haiphong.
 Linebacker II was followed by renewed negotiations that led to the Paris Peace Agreement, appearing to support the claim.
 However, consideration must be given to significant differences in terms of both military objectives and geopolitical realities between 1968 and 1972, including the impact of Nixon's recognition and exploitation of the Sino-Soviet split to gain a "free hand" in Vietnam and the shift of Communist opposition from an organic insurgency (the Viet Cong) to a conventional mechanized offensive that was by its nature more reliant on industrial output and traditional logistics.
 In effect, Johnson and Nixon were waging two different wars.

 Post-military career

 Early political life and developments

-Because of his unrelenting opposition to the Johnson administration's Vietnam policy and what was widely perceived as his hostility to Robert McNamara, LeMay was essentially forced into retirement in February 1965.
+Because of his unrelenting opposition to the Johnson administration's Vietnam policy and what was widely perceived as his hostility to McNamara, LeMay was essentially forced into retirement in February 1965.
 Moving to California, he was approached by conservatives to challenge moderate Republican Thomas Kuchel for his seat in the United States Senate in 1968, but he declined.